Violence Intervention/Prevention Project

 Report incidents of violence or abuse on campus: In an emergency, dial 911.
 To report non-emergency situations, call DePauw Public Safety.
 If you choose to report to another law enforcement agency, Public Safety can assist in facilitating contact.
 If it is not an emergency and you choose to report anonymously, click the “Silent Witness” link on the DePauw Public Safety website.
 Or, you can report incidents of sexual violence and/or sexual harassment to the DePauw Title IX Team: Renee Madison (Title IX Coordinator), Amy Haug, Stevie Baker-Watson.

-How VIP can help: Connecting you and your friends to resources.
+How A.S.A.P. can help: Connecting you and your friends to resources.

 Here are helpful materials that you may wish to print for yourself and your friends.

-The VIP Project offers free programming and training to students, student organizations, faculty and staff.
+The A.S.A.P. project offers free programming and training to students, student organizations, faculty and staff.
 If you would like to bring a prevention training or educational program to your organization, class or department, contact Julia Sutherlin.

-The Violence Intervention/Prevention Project is located at 408 S. Locust Street, UB 210.
+The Alcohol & Sexual Assault Prevention project is located at 408 S. Locust Street, UB 210.
 Call 765.658.4270 for more information about our programs or email firstname.lastname@example.org.